cg49996w11/terraform-cloud/module/README.md

 ```

+Buildspec.yaml

-Buildspec.yaml is the file used by AWS codebuild.It will run all 4 phases defined in it
+It is the file used by AWS codebuild.It will run all 4 phases defined in it

 1)Install phase
 * npm install :Install phase is used to install all dependencies that are defined in package.json file